|HOME / ABOUT / WRITINGS / POLITICS / NEW / CONTACT|

 NB: Tony Greenstein is a British communist who campaigns for the destruction of Israel and cites the Protocols of the Elders of Zion.
 RETURN was a short-lived anti-Zionist magazine published in Britain during the late 1980s.
 Contributors included Tony Greenstein, Roland Rance and Uri Davis.
-It ceased publication when the PLO ran out of funds thanks to its support for the Iraqi invasion of Kuwait.
 The British Anti-Zionist Organisation (BAZO) was a far-left faction that campaigned for the destruction of Israel and the banning of Jewish student groups during the same period.
 Its activists included Tony Greenstein.
 Further details of the political views and allegiances of Tony Greenstein can be found here and here. -------------------------------------------------------------------------------- Questions For Tony Greenstein Michael Ezra Can Tony Greenstein tell us a bit more about the “physical confrontation” he admitted – in a letter to the Jewish Chronicle – that he was involved in?
 Can Tony Greenstein also tell us a bit more about why – as he admitted in that same letter – David Aaronovitch, the then President of the National Union of Students, had him banned from attending the NUS conference?
 Can Tony Greenstein tell us why Vicky Phillips, as President of the National Union of Students, urged people in 1985 to write to Anti-Fascist Action expressing concern about Greenstein’s involvement in its steering committee, “because I think it brings the whole organization into disrepute”?
 Tony Greenstein was on the founding editorial committee of, and went on to become the editor for, a magazine entitled RETURN that was banned in 1990 by the National Union of Students by its then President Maeve Sherlock, in a decision actively supported by Steven Twigg, the next President of NUS (who went on to become a Labour Party Member of Parliament) and other leading NUS members, including its Womens’ Officer.
 Maeve Sherlock specifically ruled that RETURN was “anti-Semitic.”
 Can Tony Greenstein tell us why, if he is an anti-racist, so many people have labelled either him, or organizations or journals he has been associated with, as antisemitic?
 Can Tony Greenstein explain a little more about why he has referred to Alfred Lilienthal as a “reputable historian,” despite the fact that, as Greenstein admits, Lilienthal has questioned the authenticity of The Diary of Anne Frank, and in 1980 Lilienthal was one of the first signatories to a petition supporting the known Holocaust denier Robert Faurisson?
 Would Greenstein like to comment on the following quote from Lilienthal?

 However much the essence of Judaism may have remained as distinct as ever from Zionism, the nationalist shadow has so overtaken the religious substance that virtually all Jews have, in practice, become Israelists, if not Zionists.
 Many who mistrust the Zionist connotation can still have their cake and eat it, through Israelism.
 Checking the Lilienthal book directly, we can see the following...
 Page 481: